Police: Gunman fired more than 70 rounds at July 4 parade

 Associated Press

+More than 30 people were wounded in the attack, which task force spokesman Christopher Covelli said the shooter planned for several weeks.

+Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive for the attack or found any indication that he targeted anyone by race, religion or other protected status, Covelli said.
-FBI agents peeked into trash cans and under picnic blankets Tuesday as they searched for more evidence at the site where a gunman fired on an Independence Day parade from a suburban Chicago rooftop in an attack that killed at least six people.

-The assailant’s shots were initially mistaken for fireworks before hundreds of panicked revelers fled in terror in Highland Park, a close-knit community on the shores of Lake Michigan that has long drawn the rich and sometimes famous.
+Earlier in the day, FBI agents peeked into trash cans and under picnic blankets as they searched for more evidence at the site where the assailant opened fire.
+The shots were initially mistaken for fireworks before hundreds of revelers fled in terror.

 A day later, baby strollers, lawn chairs and other items left behind by panicked parade goers remained inside a wide police perimeter.
 Outside the police tape, some residents drove up to collect blankets and chairs they abandoned.